-The Charles M. Driesen Memorial Award established and awarded by the Grand Chapter in 1932, is in memory of one of the founders, Charles M. Driesen, who had passed away during the previous year.
-This award is based on seven fields of endeavor: scholastic standing, financial condition, both accounts receivable and payable, extra-curricular activity of the chapter as a whole, each counting 20%, the appearance of the chapter house, the general prestige of the lodge and its members upon its campus, intramural participation, and cooperation with the Central Office, each counting 10%.
-Through an accurate system of grading, and through reports of the Executive Director and Field Staff the most efficient chapter is chosen.
+The Charles M. Driesen Outstanding Chapter Award established and awarded by the Grand Chapter in 1932, is in memory of one of the founders, Charles M. Driesen, who had passed away during the previous year.
+This award is presented to the chapter who has scored the best based upon the highest accreditation score.
+The accreditation program scores chapters based upon nine fields of endeavor: National and public relations, candidate education, membership education, community service and philanthropy, rush and recruitment, alumni relations, financial management, chapter management, and campus involvement.
+Through an accurate system of grading, and through reports of the Executive Director and Staff the most efficient chapter is chosen.

-The Board of Trustees Trophy for Chapter Improvement was set-up in 1933 by the Board of Trustees in 1952, in memory of Past Consul Louis S. Lebeothal who ha^l just passed away.
-The award was Jenaroed "The Louis S. Lebenthal Memorial Trophy."
-It is awarded annually to the chapter showing the most improvement in the same seven fields of endeavor as used to choose the winner of the Driesen Award.
-Each chapter is graded annually on these seven fields, and the chapter showing the greatest improvement is given the award.
+The Board of Trustees Trophy for Chapter Improvement was setup in 1933 by the Board of Trustees.
+In 1952, in memory of Past Consul Louis S. Lebenthal who had just passed away, the award was renamed "The Louis S. Lebenthal Most Improved Chapter Award."
+It is awarded annually to the chapter showing the most improvement in the same nine fields of endeavor as used to choose the winner of the Driesen Award.
+Each chapter is graded annually on these nine fields, and the chapter showing the greatest improvement is given the award.
 The Grand Council makes the award decision.
-The Tau Epsilon Phi Chapter of Merit Award established in 1938 is given annually to that chapter which stands out in veru respect among our chain and also upon its own campus.
-The Grand Council gives the award.
-This award is now known as, the Irving Golembe Memorial Trophy to the Chapter of Merit.